agentplexus/stats-agent-team/presentation.md

 <!--
 Let's talk results.
 The pipeline mode achieves sixty to ninety percent verification rate.
 Response times are under a minute for most queries.
 Compare this to direct mode's zero percent verification, and you can see why architecture matters.
+[PAUSE:1500]
+This table summarizes the tradeoffs.
+Direct mode is fast, five to ten seconds, but has terrible accuracy and zero verification.
+Pipeline mode takes thirty to sixty seconds, but achieves sixty to ninety percent verification with high accuracy.
+It searches thirty real U R Ls, processes fifteen plus pages, and validates every statistic.
+The cost is higher because we're doing real work, making real A P I calls, fetching real pages.
+But the value is in the verification.
+If you need actual, verified statistics for a research report or data analysis, pipeline mode is the only choice.
+If you just want to brainstorm ideas quickly and accuracy doesn't matter, direct mode might be acceptable.
+The key insight is that there's no free lunch.
+Accuracy requires work, and work takes time and money.
 [PAUSE:2500]
 -->